Summer 2019 Exhibit: “One Voice” An Art Exhibition Supporting the LGBTQ Community

 Explore museums in one of the richest cultural destinations on the East Coast with discounted tickets to The Phillips Collection and $50 to use in The Riggsby, our award-winning restaurant + bar in addition to many other Kimpton perks you love.

 Artist Spotlight: Michelle Oka Doner + Adrienne Schlow

 In her first U.S. hotel design project, internationally acclaimed artist Michelle Oka Doner helped revamp and re-envision our landmark Art Deco building, complementing the pre-existing clean lines, geometric designs, and polished finishes with organic shapes that soften spaces throughout the hotel.
 For example, her signature bronze chandelier enhances the lobby’s original hexagonal marble floor tiles, historic mixed-metal railings, and rich woods.
 Guests gather here and in the adjacent living room to view the curated rotating gallery of works by local and international artists, including four permanent pieces by Oka Doner herself.

 Visitors also regard the works of Boston-based mixed media artist Adrienne Schlow, whose work is showcased in our restaurant, The Riggsby.
 Schlow's works — entailing gestural abstractions and large-scale mixed-media pieces — focus around the female subject, often examining roles chosen by and imposed on women in our society, families, and romantic relationships.
-Her Riggsby installation features a wallpaper created from the original "jury" (pictured above); other highlights include the “Darwin's Lovers” and the wildly colorful “Lion,” a dazzling sculptural treasure displayed in the lobby.
+Her Riggsby installation features a wallpaper created from the original "jury" (pictured above).